 Lonely Writing

-I enjoy writing, and I feel privileged to have the opportunity.
 However, this lonely process presents a paradox.
-Writers often write about people.
-It would seem that a writer could bypass the process and interact with people.
-I suppose characters become “human” interaction, but they are no substitute for the real thing.
+Writers most often write about people.
+A writer could bypass the lonely process and instead write while interacting with people.
+I suppose characters become “human” once written down, but they are no substitute for the real thing.

-Part of the appeal to writing is that the act can be done in solitude.
+Part of the writing’s appeal is that the act can be done in solitude.
 If I need a friend, I can create one.
 Is this a crutch?
 Possibly.
 A few dedicated writers probably need to get out more often.

-As I close this blog in solitude, I look around a room and see that I am the only person occupying it.
-In an hour, I will make dinner and serve it to my family.
+As I close this blog in solitude, I look around a room and see I am the only person occupying it.
+I will make dinner and serve it to my family in an hour.
 I look forward to that activity.
 As for my characters, they will be right where I left them.
 Are they waiting for me in anticipation?
 Are they lonely?
-No, I made sure their lives are full of adventure.
+No, I made sure their lives were full of adventure.

 You’re the best -Bill